|

 out in the community and there was not a lot to do except read.
 Again, Mary Sue Morgan was a big help getting me started with

+my classes.
+It was a long haul but I finally finished, getting married and two kids later.
 9. What do you like to read?
 I am a mystery reader, yes I like the works of gory

+James Patterson.
+I do read a lot of Southern Authors.
 10. Tell us about your pets.
 I am the grandmother of a wonderful Lab named Lucy.

 Lucy is my son’s dog but they both still live at my house.
 She is the smartest dog I have ever had and I have always

 had a dog.
 We also have a turtle named Raphael.
 Raphael is about 13 years old and will probably out live us all.
+11. What do you like most about living in the North Carolina mountains?
+I grew

 up here so I can't compare it to anywhere else but I love the closeness of the community where everyone knows almost everybody.